 Before the rebranding, the Premier Rewards Gold only earns 2 points per $1 on dining purchases.

-Now, you can earn up to 4 Membership Rewards® points per $1 on U.S. dining and supermarket purchases.
-Note, that it only applies to restaurants and supermarkets in the U.S. Non-U.S. dining and grocery purchases, always earn 1 point per $1.
+Now, you can earn up to 4 Membership Rewards® points per $1 on dining and supermarket purchases with the American Express® Gold Card.
+Note, that it only applies to supermarkets in the U.S. (restaurants worldwide should still earn the 4x points per $1).
+Non-U.S. dining and grocery purchases always earn 1 point per $1.

-This bonus applies to the first $25,000 in combined spending for these two categories.
+This bonus applies to the first $25,000 in spending for U.S. supermarket purchases.
 Once you reach the spending cap, all remaining purchases earn 1 point per $1 until your next card anniversary.

 For domestic dining purchases, you earn double the points of the Sapphire Preferred.
-Unless you spend vastly more than $25,000 annually on these two purchase types, the American Express® Gold Card helps you earn more points than the Sapphire Preferred.
+Unless you spend vastly more than $25,000 annually at U.S. supermarkets, the American Express® Gold Card helps you earn more points than the Sapphire Preferred.

 $120 Dining Credit